 Eligibility and selection criteria

-The selection process will involve criteria set forth by the CREATE program faculty as well as the National Science Foundation.
-To be eligible for the CREATE program, you must
+The selection process has involved criteria set forth by the CREATE program faculty as well as the National Science Foundation.
+To be eligible for the CREATE program, scholars must

 - Be a U.S. citizen, U.S. national (as defined in section 101(a), Immigration and Nationality Act), alien admitted as refugee under section 207 of the Immigration and Nationality Act, or alien lawfully admitted to the U.S. for permanent residence